SugiharaLab/EDM_Documentation/docs/edm_functions.md

 Multiview embedding and forecasting of the input data file or DataFrame.

 See the Parameters table for parameter definitions.

 `nan` values are inserted where there is no observation or prediction.

 If `predictFile` is provided the Predictions will be written to it in csv format.

-If `multiview` is not specified it is set to 'sqrt(C)' where C is the number of `E`-dimensional combinations out of all available data vectors.
+If `multiview` is not specified it is set to 'sqrt(C)' where C is the number of `D`-dimensional combinations out of all available data vectors.

 | Parameter | Type | Default | Purpose |
 | --------- | ---- | ------- | ------- |